JeanCaro-Iriarte/edgehog/content/_index.md

 # ── Testimonials (array of tables) ──
 [[extra.testimonials]]
-quote = "Edgehog demonstrated exceptional professionalism installing our height safety systems.
-The team was punctual, efficient, and the quality of work was impeccable." author = "James Mitchell" role = "Project Manager, BuildCorp"
+quote = "Excellent service from start to finish.
+They did a fantastic job cleaning our plenum, was punctual, professional, and very thorough.
+The quality of their work was great, and he left everything clean and tidy afterwards.
+Great communication throughout the process and a pleasure to deal with.
+Highly recommend his services... five stars!" author = "Chris McCoughtry" role = "Flight Team Manager, iFly"

 [[extra.testimonials]]
 quote = "We've worked with Edgehog for years on facade maintenance.
 Their technical knowledge and focus on safety gives us complete peace of mind."